Saba Azad

-Saba Azad (born Saba Singh Grewal, 1 November 1985) is an Indian actress, theatre director and musician.
+Saba Azad (born Saba Singh Grewal; 1 November 1985) is an Indian actress, theatre director and musician.
 She made her Bollywood debut as one of the leads Raaga in the indie film Dil Kabaddi (2008).
 She is known for her leading role in the romantic comedy film Mujhse Fraaandship Karoge (2011).
 She also played the role of Dingo in the 2016 Y-Films web series, Ladies Room.
 She is one half of the Mumbai-based electronic band duo Madboy/Mink.

 Early life

-Azad was born in Delhi to a Punjabi Sikh father and a Muslim mother with ancestries from Kashmir, Uttar Pradesh and Delhi.
+Azad was born on 1 November 1985 in Delhi to a Punjabi Sikh father and a Muslim mother with ancestries from Kashmir, Uttar Pradesh and Delhi.
 In an interview, she said that she had a multicultural upbringing.
 She is the niece of theatre great Safdar Hashmi.
-Azad performed with Safdar Hashmi's theatre group Jana Natya Manch in their stage productions since a very young age, where she worked with Habib Tanvir, MK Raina, GP Deshpande and NK Sharma.
+Azad performed with Safdar Hashmi's theatre group Jana Natya Manch in their stage productions from a very young age, where she worked with Habib Tanvir, MK Raina, G.P.
+Deshpande and NK Sharma.
 She is trained in Odissi and other dance forms.
-Travelling with her Odissi guru, Kiran Segal, she performed in and outside the country including England, Canada and Nepal.
-Her stint with cinema started after schooling when she landed a lead role in a short film Guroor for director Ishaan Nair which travelled to festivals in New York and Florence.
+Travelling with her Odissi guru, Kiran Segal, she performed in and outside the country.
+Her stint with cinema started after schooling when she landed a lead role in a short film Guroor, for director Ishaan Nair, which travelled to festivals in New York and Florence.

 Career

-Saleem with Saba Azad at the premier of Mujhse Fraaandship Karoge, 2011.
+Saba Azad with Saqib Saleem at the premier of Mujhse Fraaandship Karoge, 2011.

 She made her Bollywood debut in 2008 with Anil Senior's Dil Kabaddi opposite Rahul Bose.
 She appeared in a leading role as Preity Sen in Y-Films Mujhse Fraaandship Karoge opposite newcomers Nishant Dahiya and Saqib Saleem.

 Azad is a musician and singer in the Indian indie electronic band Madboy/Mink which she started with actor and musician Imaad Shah in 2012.

 Azad started her own theatre company The Skins in 2010 and directed her first play Lovepuke which opened at NCPA's experimental theatre in September 2010.

 Azad moved to Mumbai from Delhi and acted in a two-man play directed by Makarand Deshpande staged at Prithvi Theatre.

 She has featured in commercials for Cadbury, Pond's, Maggi, Tata Sky, Google, Kit Kat, Vodafone, Sunsilk, Nescafe, Airtel as well as print campaigns for Clean & Clear, Westside and Amway and many more.